What is FERPA?

 Certain student information contained in the educational record is considered directory (public) information.
 Directory (public) information may be shared by the University.
 A student may request the University Registrar to prohibit the disclosure of any directory (public) information by completing a FERPA Restriction Form.

 Directory Information includes:

-- major, dates of attendance, enrollment status (full-time, part- time), class year
+- Major, Minor, dates of attendance, enrollment status (full-time, part- time --including credit hours), class year,